1956 FA Cup final

 The 1956 FA Cup final was the final match of the 1955–56 staging of English football's primary cup competition, the Football Association Challenge Cup, better known as the FA Cup.
 The showpiece event was contested between Manchester City and Birmingham City at Wembley Stadium in London on Saturday 5 May 1956.
 Two-time winners Manchester City were appearing in their sixth final, whereas Birmingham City were seeking to win the competition for the first time, having lost their only previous final in 1931.

 Each club needed to win five matches to reach the final.
 Manchester City's victories were close affairs, each settled by the odd goal, and they needed a replay to defeat fifth-round opponents Liverpool.
 Birmingham City made more comfortable progress: they scored eighteen goals while conceding only two, and won each match at the first attempt despite being drawn to play on their opponents' ground in every round.
 They became the first team to reach an FA Cup final without playing at home.

 Birmingham City entered the match as favourites, in a contest billed as a contrast of styles.
 Watched by a crowd of 100,000 and a television audience of five million, Manchester City took an early lead through Joe Hayes, but Noel Kinsey equalised midway through the first half.
 Second half goals from Jack Dyson and Bobby Johnstone gave Manchester City a 3–1 victory.
-The match is best remembered for the heroics of Manchester City goalkeeper, Bert Trautmann, who continued playing despite breaking a bone in his neck in a collision with Birmingham City's Peter Murphy.
+The match is best remembered for the heroics of Manchester City goalkeeper, Bert Trautmann, who continued playing on in the match despite breaking a bone in his neck in a collision with Birmingham City's Peter Murphy.
 Due to his heroics, the game is often referred to as "the Trautmann final".